Skip to content

 We know these patterns because we've been inside them: as engineers delivering, as CTOs getting burned, as the ones who had to clean up afterwards.

 Teams staffed with whoever was available, not whoever could think.
-Short-term choices that paid interest for years.
+Quick fixes that paid interest for years.
 Founders and CTOs carrying the delivery load themselves, because no external partner would actually own it.
 Relationships that quietly narrowed to whatever was billable this week.

 These aren't bad people making bad calls.
 They're structural.
 The default shape of software-agency work.
 So we built the opposite: a small senior tech company that picks up one important initiative at a time, owns it end-to-end, and leaves behind systems that are better-maintained than when we got there.